Not yielding to pedestrians at intersections or crosswalks

 Speeding

 It can be difficult to know who is at fault for a pedestrian injury without extensive legal experience.
-It is a good idea to discuss your case with a pedestrian injury attorney with experience winning settlements for similar cases and explore the value of your case before moving forward.
+It is a good idea to discuss your case with an attorney specializing in pedestrian accident injury claims who has experience securing settlements in similar cases and can help you understand the potential value of your claim before moving forward.

 Unfortunately, many injuries may require compensation beyond the $50,000 provided by the No-Fault policy.
 To recover more than this amount, a victim must pursue a separate personal injury claim.
 This is why most injured pedestrians file a personal injury lawsuit: to ensure they get the full amount they are owed in court.